mseri/blog/content/posts/72-mathematics-beauty-and-the-shadow-of-ai.md

 But then we should probably also reflect about what is mathematics.

 I have always been a huge proponent of exploring mathematics not as a discipline but as a language, and [recently found out](https://arxiv.org/abs/1505.07238) that I am not alone.
 On the one hand, mathematics can be perceived as a realm of eternal, immutable and perfect truths: Plato's hyperuranion, the world of perfect forms, where numbers and shapes exist independently of human thought.

-I am not opposed to that idea, with the caveat that I think it is but a lens to glimpse into such world.
+There's a famous anecdote about [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan), a very famous mathematician from the last century, who claimed that his insights came to him in dreams from the goddess Namagiri.
+Whether or not you believe in divine inspiration, there's something poetic about the idea that mathematics is not just a product of the mind, but some sort of spiritual connection to a divine perfect world (I guess here comes Plato again...).

 On the other hand, like light behaves both as a wave and as a particle, mathematics is also something far more human: a language we invented to make sense of the world, shaped by our needs, our intuitions, and our desire for beauty.

 Quoting its abstract, Jeremy Avigad's essay [Mathematics and language](https://arxiv.org/abs/1505.07238)

 > proposes that we view mathematics as a system of conventions and norms that is designed to help us make sense of the world and reason efficiently.

 From this perspective, mathematical truth isn't an empirical fact we trip over in the woods; it's an artifact of a language we have collectively engineered to help us deliberate reliably with one another.
 Truth, in this sense, has the "dignity of a rule" (Wittgenstein).

 I needed quite some time to understand what this even means, but I think it is a way to say that it functions as a transcendental norm: not something we discover within experience but something that structures the very possibility of there being experience at all.

 I found this as interesting as it is confusing: mathematics as a human language that is not discovered but that itself allows to experience a certain type of reality and discovery.
 Feels tautological, I'd really like the help of a philosopher here.